Awlyncrown History, Family Crest & Coats of Arms

 The ancient Scottish name Awlyncrown was first used by the Strathclyde-Briton people of the Scottish/English Borderlands.
 The original bearer of the name lived in Roxburghshire (Borders) at Ancrum, a small village which had earlier been called Alncromb, which literally meant "a bend in the river Ale."

 The surname Awlyncrown was first found in Dumbartonshire, where they held a family seat in the lands of Ancrum from about the 11th century.

 Early History of the Awlyncrown family

-Another 241 words (17 lines of text) covering the years 1296, 1358, 1361, 1370 and 1781 are included under the topic Early Awlyncrown History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Awlyncrown research.
+Another 121 words (9 lines of text) covering the years 1296, 1358, 1361, 1370 and 1781 are included under the topic Early Awlyncrown History in all our PDF Extended History products and printed products wherever possible.